OssNass/JPA99/readme.md

     ```

 5. Open Connection:

-    No we open connection by specifying username and password "optional"
+    We open connection by specifying username and password "optional"
      ```java
         UserManager.getUserManager().logIn("", "");
     ```